The history of payday lending in Australia

 Stories also abound of payday lenders taking advantage of disadvantaged or vulnerable borrowers, such as those with learning difficulties or little-to-no financial literacy.
 If you don’t know what you’re signing up for, a payday loan can be a very dangerous prospect indeed.

-But despite their checkered history associated with unconscionable lending practices, payday loans do still serve an important purpose.
+But despite their checkered history associated with unconscionable lending practices, payday loans do still serve a purpose.
 The ability to access credit is one of the most important indicators of fairness and financial inclusion, but it’s a freedom that many Australians simply do not have.

 Australian studies have found that most payday loan borrowers do not have access to a credit card or mainstream bank loan, while 60% are hampered by a bad credit history.
 Without any other credit solutions available, payday loans may seem like the only way some borrowers can access the finance they need.